ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 <Button onclick={() => console.log('click')}>Click</Button>
 ```

 To receive the props in a child component, you use the `$props` rune.
-The `children` prop is used to render any content inside the component tags using the `@render` tag:
+Every component has a `children` prop to render any content inside the component tags using the `@render` tag:

 ```svelte:Button.svelte {6-7}
 <script lang="ts">